Skip to Content

 Tip

 Many administrative options provided through jbcli are now also available from within the Citizen Integrator web interface.
-See Citizen Integrator - My Recipes for details.
+See Citizen Integrator - My recipes for details.

-Installing the Jitterbit Command Line Interface
+Install the Jitterbit Command Line Interface

 1. Enter this command at a command prompt to install jbcli using the Node.js Node Package Manager (NPM):